ShenTTT/butterfly_transcriptome/DEG analysis/README.md

 # Purpose
-These scripts are used to identify differentially expressed genes (DEGs) between conditions, generate overall gene expression profiles (heatmap & PCA).
+These scripts are used to identify differentially expressed genes (DEGs) between conditions and generate overall gene expression profiles (heatmap & PCA).

 # Gene quantification using Salmon